Jotrorox/supervocab/README.md

 my daily notes driver.
 I started building my second brain and learned to really love it.
-But the App has a flaw, not a big one but in my opinion there is a feature that for students is unovoidable.
-Which is spacial repetition and please don't mistake me, as a student the app is awesome, but i really love a spaced repetition system that integrates into my notetaking, like remnote.
-So i decidet to build something like this on my own.
+But the App has a flaw, not a big one but in my opinion there is a feature that for students is unavoidable.
+Which is spacial repetition and please don't mistake me, as a student the app is awesome, but I really love a spaced repetition system that integrates into my note-taking, like remnote.
+So I decided to build something like this on my own.
 And thanks to the awesome support by [Connor](https://github.com/acnebs) and [Tobias](https://github.com/tobeagram), I was able to quickly start developing on this project.